bufemc/a1fbox/README.md

 Fritz!Box tool set by [Airport1], e.g. parsing the call monitor, later also adding phone entries to phonebook etc.

 ### Ingredients
-- Callmonitor - connect, listen, parse and print lines
+- Callmonitor - connect and listen to call monitor on port 1012 of the Fritzbox

-### Status
+    - CallMonitorLine - line parser and phone number anonymizer
-Experimental - see issues.
-Should not be used in production, yet.
-REALLY ;)
+    - CallMonitorLog - optional logger for lines, either one big file or daily files

 ### Setup
 Unfortunately no setup procedure yet.
 You have to adapt your Fritz!Box host in the code (e.g. by IP), then run:
 ```python callmonitor.py```.
 Setup will be provided later, especially if more tools are added.